11:47am PT by Eriq Gardner

 The dispute was headed to an anti-SLAPP hearing in May, and if Casey lost, she would not only lose her claims against HBO and Stewart, but she might have faced the possibility of paying defendants' legal bills.

 Instead, on Feb.
 14, Casey filed papers to dismiss claims against HBO and Stewart with prejudice, meaning that a lawsuit can't be revived.
 The lawsuit is only partially dismissed.
 Casey's wrongful termination claim against AHA continues.
-Attorneys for the parties weren't immediately available to comment."We did not pay any money and there was no settlement," an HBO spokesperson tells The Hollywood Reporter.
-"We did agree not to pursue a claim for legal fees."
+Attorneys for the parties weren't immediately available to comment.

 In other entertainment law news: